Density dependence of the quark condensate in isospin-asymmetric nuclear matter

 \section{Estimating the Difference of the Quark Condensates}

-Finally, we would like to present an estimation of the isospin splitting of the quark condensate in nuclear matter, i.e., the quantity $\langle \bar uu-\bar dd\rangle^*$ in leading order.
-In order to compute this, we need to extend our formalism to $SU(3)$.
-The $SU(3)$ current algebra between an axial-vector charge and a pseudoscalar current is given by:
+Finally, we would like to present an estimation of the isospin splitting of the quark condensate in nuclear matter, i.e., the quantity $\langle \bar uu-\bar dd\rangle^*$ in leading order of the density expansion.
+This splitting arises due to explicit isospin breaking, which we will consider via $m_u\neq m_d$ in the Lagrangian and $\rho_p\neq \rho_n$ in the nuclear matter.
+There is also isospin breaking via different hadron masses, like $m_p\neq m_n$, however since these effects yield minor corrections, $\flatfrac{(m_n-m_p)}{(m_n+m_p)}\approx 10^{-4}$, we neglect them, and instead use isospin-averaged masses.
+We also omit $SU(3)$ breaking in the meson decay constant.

+The present calculation is an estimate for two reasons.
+First, the values of the LECs are not fixed by scattering data, and second, there are no dynamic meson loops included, i.e., this is a linear-density approximation.
+In order to compute $\langle \bar uu-\bar dd\rangle^*$ in the same way as we did for $\langle \bar uu+\bar dd\rangle^*$, we need to extend our formalism to $SU(3)$, since the $SU(2)$ chiral transformation of a pseudoscalar current can only yield the sum $\bar uu+\bar dd$.
+We note that this is not the only way to compute the density dependence of the condensate difference.
+By including explicit isospin breaking via $m_u\neq m_d$, one can also use the scalar correlator $\langle\Omega|S^aS^b|\Omega\rangle$ (see e.g., Ref.~\cite{Gomez2018}).
+Another way is to consider the Ward identity for the $\Pi^{30}_{5\mu}$ correlator, which would require an extension to $U(2)$, in order to include a two-flavor eta meson.
+However, for a proper definition of the eta meson, it is natural to go to the $SU(3)$ formalism.